RisingWorld/admin-tools/Readme.txt

 3) Contact

-Please fell free to report any bug on my GitHub : https://github.com/zabka14/Zcript-RisingWorld Or you can also send me a Private Message on the official Rising World forum : https://forum.rising-world.net/index.php If you have any question, whant to ask me something, you can also contact me on my professional email : benjamin.vianey@etu.univ-nantes.fr
+Please fell free to report any bug on the project's GitHub bug tracker : https://github.com/RisingWorld/admin-tools/ Or you can also send me a Private Message on the official Rising World forum : https://forum.rising-world.net/index.php If you have any question, whant to ask me something, you can also contact me on my professional email : benjamin.vianey@etu.univ-nantes.fr